US seeks to buy 6 million barrels for oil reserve by January

 Fears that Israel's military campaign in Gaza could escalate to a regional conflict have lifted world crude oil prices in recent days.

-(Reporting by Timothy Gardner, writing by Richard Valdmanis, Editing by Nick Zieminski)
+(Reporting by Timothy Gardner, writing by Richard Valdmanis, Editing by Nick Zieminski and David Gregorio)

 ((richard.valdmanis@thomsonreuters.com; +1 617 312 6022; Reuters Messaging: richard.valdmanis.thomsonreuters.com@reuters.net))